mblarsen/arrgh/README.md

 See example in the unit test `ArrghGeneralTest::testPhpVersionFail*`.

-**New as of v0.6.0** for all _Arrgh_ functions you don't have to take this problem into account, so you can simply do like this:
+**As of v0.6 _Arrgh_ handles this internally** so you can simply do like this:

     arrgh_usort($input, function ($a, $b) {
         return $a["age"] - $b["age"];
     });

-Internally the callable is wrapped in PHP version aware callable that inspects the result and returns a value according to the PHP version.
+The callable is wrapped in PHP version aware callable that inspects the result and returns a value according to the PHP version.

 ## Change log